HenSch90/SiD/Modul-C2_Gesundheitliche_Beeinträchtigung.md

 vc3: SHOW it3 IF ntapru = 2

-vc4: Show it4 IF ntaand = 2
+vc4: SHOW it4 IF ntaand = 2

 av: